Matts-vdp/pixel-logic/README.md

 Programmable components are components that contain a custom C# script.
 They can be loaded by dragging the correct file into the window.
 When succesfull a new Option will appear in the component list.

-There are 2 types defined by there file extension.
+There are 2 types defined by their file extension.
 - **.cpl**: Runs every time a input changes.
 - **.ppl**: Runs every time the clock input changes from false to true.

-Your script has access to a *List\<bool>* object containing the state of the inputs in variable i.
+Your script has access to a *List\<bool>* object containing the state of the inputs in variable **I**.
 You can set the outputs by returning a *List\<bool>* object.
 There are some helper functions and extra variables you have access to.
 For more information please look at the **Input** class in *CodeCompilation.cs*.

 ## Example
 For this example we are going to build a basic 3 bit counter.
 Here is a schematic of a 1 bit module.

+<img src="https://github.com/Matts-vdp/pixel-logic/blob/master/preview/countsh.png" width="300">

 If you're not sure there is a image of a possible solution at the end.

-<img src="https://github.com/Matts-vdp/pixel-logic/blob/master/preview/countsh.png" width="300">

 Let's begin.
 ### Step 1: Build a 1 bit counter